DanKulik/Roll-Along/README.md

 Inside game options include:

-Play: press enter to start; press spacebar to pause and unpause game
+Play: press enter to start; press spacebar to pause and unpause game.

 Settings: press enter
         Audio: press -r to remove audio, or -i to insert playlist.